Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)

 Initiating factors — Many individuals who carry HLA genes never develop the condition.
 Indeed, when one identical twin has rheumatoid arthritis, the chance that the other will develop disease is only about 1 in 3.
 This suggests that additional factors must be necessary for a person to develop RA.

 Stress — Patients often report episodes of stress or trauma preceding the onset of their rheumatoid arthritis.
-Stressful “life events” (eg, divorce, accidents, grief, etc.) are more common in people with RA in the six months before their diagnosis compared with the general population.
+Stressful “life events” (eg, divorce, accidents, grief, etc) are more common in people with RA in the six months before their diagnosis compared with the general population.

 RHEUMATOID ARTHRITIS SYMPTOMS

 In most people, rheumatoid arthritis begins insidiously, and weeks or months may pass before the characteristic symptoms are bothersome enough to cause a person to seek medical care.
 Early symptoms may include fatigue, muscle pain, a low-grade fever, weight loss, and numbness and tingling in the hands.
 In some cases, these symptoms occur before joint pain or stiffness is noticeable.
-(See "Clinical features of rheumatoid arthritis".)
+(See "Clinical manifestations of rheumatoid arthritis".)

 Occasionally, rheumatoid arthritis begins with symptoms related to inflammation of tissues other than the joints.
 For example, a person may experience chest pain or shortness of breath.